Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ![](/images/web-push-notifications-technological-overview.gif)

-1. The user downloads your app containing a public key, called the `applicationServerKey`.
+1. The user downloads your app containing a public key, called the `applicationServerKey`{:.js}.
 Your app installs a service worker in the user's browser.
 1. During the subscription flow the browser requests a subscription from the messaging server.
 Each browser vendor has it's own messaging server, but your browsers knows which server to call.
 1. Your app sends the subscription object to your server.
 1. Your server sends a push notification to the messaging service.